 Research is investigating the role of probiotics in modulating the gut microbiome and their influence on gut health.

-In people with existing health conditions, there is research supporting a modest ability for specific probiotic strains to alleviate some disease symptoms such as gastrointestinal problems.
+However, in people with existing health conditions, there is research supporting a modest ability for specific probiotic strains to alleviate some disease symptoms such as gastrointestinal problems.
 The key is that many of the benefits appear to be strain-specific, so it is necessary to do a bit of research beforehand to make sure you get the right strains.

 Explore the research articles listed below to learn more about these insights and uncover further links between the gut microbiome and probiotics.